gudyfr/fhtts/README.md

 The goal is to have everything scripted.

 # LIMITATIONS
-**There is no mechanism yet to save / load your campaign state other than the built-in mechanism from Tabletop simulator.
-This mod is going under very frequent updates, and there is currently no way to update to a newer version without reseting your campaign.
+**The mechanism to create a save bundle is completely untested.
+If you start a campaign, you may not be able to easily update to newer version of this mod.
 At this point your interest in using this mod should be in helping / contributing to finalize it.**

 # What's included